MonkeyIsNull/RistrettoDB/doc/PROGRAMMING_MANUAL.md

 - **File**: `#include "table_v2.h"`

 **Key Decision**: Use Table V2 for write-heavy workloads requiring maximum speed.
 Use Original for general SQL compatibility.

+> 🧪 **Validation**: All examples in this manual are validated by a comprehensive test suite.
+Run `make test-comprehensive` to verify everything works correctly on your system.

 ---